Tilted Hardy paradoxes for device-independent randomness extraction: Introduction

 A natural question is whether a corresponding family of inequalities can be formulated in the scenario of (arbitrarily) limited measurement independence so that the above (and further such DI) results can be achieved in the setting when the parties are not assumed to possess perfect random seeds.
-In section \ref{tilted_hardy}, we answer this question in the positive by formulating a class of tilted Hardy paradoxes that allow to self-test general pure two-qubit entangled states (except the maximally entangled state).
+In section~\ref{tilted_hardy}, we answer this question in the positive by formulating a class of tilted Hardy paradoxes that allow to self-test general pure two-qubit entangled states (except the maximally entangled state).
 As shown in \cite{putz2014arbitrarily}, tests of Hardy paradoxes (in an equivalent formulation as `measurement-dependent' locality inequalities) allow for arbitrary small measurement independence making them ideal candidates for device-independent tasks when only weak seeds are available.
-In the next section \ref{tilted_hardy}, we derive expressions for the amount of randomness that can be certified from the maximum violation of the tilted Hardy tests in terms of the \textit{guessing probability} by an adversary holding a quantum system that is potentially correlated to the devices involved in the test.
-In section \ref{noise_cases}, we compute the guessing probability in the noisy scenario of non-maximal violation, here distinguishing between two cases: (a) a scenario of colored noise where the `zero' constraints in the tilted Hardy paradox are satisfied but the non-zero Hardy probability is non-maximal, and (b) a scenario of white noise where we consider the non-maximal violation of a Bell expression derived from the tilted Hardy paradox.
+In this section~\ref{tilted_hardy}, we also derive expressions for the amount of randomness that can be certified from the maximum violation of the tilted Hardy tests in terms of the \textit{guessing probability} by an adversary holding a quantum system that is potentially correlated to the devices involved in the test.
+In section~\ref{noise_cases}, we compute the guessing probability in the noisy scenario of non-maximal violation, here distinguishing between two cases: (a) a scenario of colored noise where the `zero' constraints in the tilted Hardy paradox are satisfied but the non-zero Hardy probability is non-maximal, and (b) a scenario of white noise where we consider the non-maximal violation of a Bell expression derived from the tilted Hardy paradox.
 While an amount of local randomness up to the maximum possible value of $1$ bit can be certified by the tilted Hardy tests, the amount of global randomness is limited to a value of approximately $1.6806$ bits.
-Nevertheless, we show that the derived results present an improvement in generation rate over the state-of-art protocols of randomness amplification against quantum adversaries.
-In section \ref{gadgetsec}, we present a class of Hardy paradoxes with more inputs and outputs that potentially allows to certify the maximal amount of global randomness of $2 \log d$ bits for dimensions $d = 4, 8$.
+Nevertheless, we show that the derived results present an improvement in generation rate over the state-of-the-art protocols of randomness amplification against quantum adversaries.
+Meanwhile, we slightly change the coefficients of the expression of Hardy probability and show that the derived Bell expression provides a robust self-testing statement of the corresponding optimal quantum system.
+In section~\ref{nosig}, we derive the analytical expression for the guessing probability in the scenario of an adversary that is allowed to prepare bipartite devices for the honest parties constrained only by the no-signaling principle, a result that also finds application in the state-of-the-art protocols for randomness amplification against no-signaling adversaries \cite{ramanathan2018practical}.
+Finally, in section~\ref{gadgetsec}, we present a class of Hardy paradoxes with more inputs and outputs that potentially allow to certify the maximal amount of global randomness of $2 \log d$ bits for dimensions $d = 4, 8$.
 To do this, we exploit a recently discovered connection between Hardy paradoxes and substructures of Kochen Specker proofs termed $01$-gadgets \cite{ramanathan2022large}.
-Finally, in section \ref{nosig}, we derive the analytical expression for the guessing probability in the scenario of an adversary that is allowed to prepare bipartite devices for the honest parties constrained only by the no-signalling principle, a result that also finds application in the state-of-art protocols for randomness amplification against no-signalling adversaries \cite{ramanathan2018practical}.
 We conclude with a discussion on future research directions.